panva/jose/docs/functions/util_generate_key_pair.generatekeypair.md

 This can only generate asymmetric key pairs.
 For symmetric secrets use the `generateSecret` function.

+Note: Under Web Cryptography API runtime the `privateKey` is generated with `extractable` set to `false` by default.

 **`example`** ESM import
 ```js
 import { generateKeyPair } from 'jose/util/generate_key_pair'